-Story, half ($\frac{1}{2}$).
-For the purpose of determining the number of stories in a building, a one-half ($\frac{1}{2}$) story is a habitable attic that is the highest most story of the building, having stairway access located within the walls of the building, and having a floor area enclosed bythe roof rafters and exterior walls at an elevation of five feet (5') measured vertically above the attic floor joists equal to not more than fifty percent (50%) of the floor area immediately below and under the same roof.
-Exterior doors and balconies are prohibited on the one-half ($\frac{1}{2}$) story.
-Under all circumstances, one half ($\frac{1}{2}$) story that equals more than fifty percent (50%) ofthe floor area immediately below and under the same roof is prohibited.
-See the attached $\frac{1}{2}$ -story diagram for the method of determining compliance with this definition.
+Story, half (1⁄2).
+For the purpose of determining the number of stories in a building, a one-half (1⁄2) story is a habitable attic that is the highest most story of the building, having stairway access located within the walls of the building, and having a floor area enclosed bythe roof rafters and exterior walls at an elevation of five feet (5') measured vertically above the attic floor joists equal to not more than fifty percent (50%) of the floor area immediately below and under the same roof.
+Exterior doors and balconies are prohibited on the one-half (1⁄2) story.
+Under all circumstances, one half (1⁄2) story that equals more than fifty percent (50%) of the attached 1⁄2-story diagram for the method of determining compliance with this definition.